-CHARLES LEE FEINBERG, Professor SAMUEL LEWIS JOHNSON, JR.
+MERRILL FREDERICK UNGER, Professor SAMUEL LEWIS JOHNSON, JR.

-The aim of this department is twofold: (1) to acquaint the student with the life, customs, and thought of the Hebrews in the Biblical period; and (2) to give the student an accurate foundation in Hebrew grammar, syntax, and exegesis, so that his expositions of the English Bible will reflect this sound basis of interpretation.
-Thus, the department purposes, not to be exhaustive, but rather directive in the matter of further independent study from the original language.
-Elective courses are offered for those who seek a more comprehensive knowledge of Hebrew or who wish to specialize in the Semitic field.
-For special requirements for candidates for the Th.D. degree see Requirements for Graduation in Graduate School.
-For prerequisites to elective courses, consult the professor.
+The purpose of this department is to acquaint the student with the general historical, archeological and linguistic background of the Old Testament revelation and to give a working knowledge of Hebrew grammar and syntax as a basis for sound and accurate exposition.
+The work is necessarily directive rather than exhaustive, aiming to stimulate the student to continued independent study from the original language.

+For those who desire a more comprehensive knowledge of Hebrew, or who wish to specialize in the Semitic field, various elective courses are offered from year to year.

+Special requirements for candidates for the Th.D. degree are listed under Requirements for Graduation in the Graduate School.

 201, 202.
 Elements of Hebrew.
-Orthography, etymology, and translation of exercises for beginners.
-Readings in Genesis and introductory exercises in Hebrew syntax the second semester.
-Prescribed, first or second year, eight hours.
-Mr. Johnson.
+A thorough study of the basic grammar and syntax of the language for beginners.
+Drill in orthography and forms.
+Exercises, daily quizzes.
+Text: An Introductory Hebrew Grammar by A. B. Davidson.
+Readings from Genesis.
+Prescribed first or second year, six hours.
+Dr. Johnson.

 203, 204.
-Advanced Hebrew.
-Further study in grammar and syntax with selected readings for the first semester.
-In the second semester a detailed exegesis of the prophecy of Zechariah.
-Prescribed, second or third year, four hours.
-Professor Feinberg.
+Introduction to Exegesis.
+Advanced study in grammar and syntax, with selected readings from Ruth, I and II Samuel and Esther.
+Special emphasis on sound exegetical method.
+In the second semester a detailed exegesis of the prophecy of Zechariah from the original.
+Recitations, lectures.
+Commentary required.
+Prescribed second or third year, six hours.
+Professor Unger.

 205, 206.
 Hebrew Exegesis.
-This course includes not only an accurate study of the text of the book of Isaiah in the light of its historical background and style, but will deal with the fullness of the Isaianic contribution in the field of Messianic prophecy.
-Prescribed, third or fourth year, six hours.
-Professor Feinberg.
+Accurate reading and interpretation of the text of Isaiah in the light of history, archeology, and literary criticism.
+Careful exegesis of key Messianic passages.
+Prescribed third or fourth year, six hours.
+Professor Unger.

 207. Introduction to the Old Testament.
-An examination of the bases and conclusions of the Graf-Wellhausen school with special reference to Pentateuchal criticism; the history of the text of the Old Testament; the versions; the canon; and introduction to the separate books.
+General study of Inspiration, Canon, Text, Versions, and the problems of literary and historical criticism, with special reference to the Pentateuch.
+Special introduction to the various books.
+Lectures, collateral readings, reports.
 Prescribed, first or second year, three hours.
-Professor Feinberg.
+Professor Unger.